Team-Failure/TF-OS/README.md

 3-Put your console into RCM mode or just power on it if your console have a mod chip

-4- (if you are on RCM mode) Start your computer, download and launch "TegraRCMgui", connect your switch at your pc with a cable can transfer data, and,if the program show your console is in RCM mode, select the Payload "hekate..." and select "inject payload"
+4- (if you are on RCM mode) Start your computer, download and launch "TegraRCMgui" go to tegrarcmgui settings and install drivers, connect your switch at your pc with a cable can transfer data, and,if the program show your console is in RCM mode, select the Payload "hekate..." is in the archive with the folder icon and select "inject payload"

 5- Create an emuNAND:

 Select "emuMMC", "create emuMMC", "Sd file" and wait (can be take over 10min)

-6- Launch: Return at Hekate menu and select "Launch" and select "CFW".
+6- Launch: Return at Hekate menu and select "Launch" and select the emuNAND ("emuMMC"), and open the album to launch the homebrew menu.

+# WARNING
+IF YOU SELECT AUTO RCM ON HEKATE SETTINGS, YOU CAN IMEDIATLY BRICK YOUR SWITCH IF IS A V2 !